CovertLab/arrow/README.md

 ## Installation

-Add the following to your `requirements.txt`, or
+Add the following to your `requirements.txt`, or run `pip install stochastic-arrow` to install it [from PyPI](https://pypi.org/project/stochastic-arrow/):
-`pip install stochastic-arrow`:

     stochastic-arrow